 ~ Tim Breitzmann [The Advocate]

 How many more young men are condemned to be entrapped by this drug and cut down in their prime, having been drawn to the gay lifestyle in search of acceptance after a lifetime of being deceived by their judgmental, disapproving environment into feeling unworthy and unloved?
-And just how far has gay society really advanced when the grim legacy that is being handed down from one generation of gay men to the next is one of risk-filled sex, epidemic diseases, oppressive parties, hierarchies of judgmental flesh, and soul-obliterating toxins, and the realisation that some of the worst discrimination and most vicious hatred they will ever face will be from other gay men?
+And just how far has gay society advanced when the grim legacy that is being handed down from one generation of gay men to the next is one of risk-filled sex, epidemic diseases and soul-obliterating toxins, and the realisation that some of the worst discrimination and hatred they will face will be from other gay men?

 "The real culprit is a community of people, so often marginalised and criticised by mainstream society, turning their angst inward against one another, rather than using it to create a panacea from the world that would torment them."